9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 • Scenic Views: The area around Rogers Spring offers beautiful desert landscapes and views of the nearby mountains, providing excellent opportunities for photography.

-A mere hour's drive from the heart of Las Vegas, Rogers Spring beckons as one of southern Nevada's most accessible hot springs.
+A mere hour's drive from the heart of Las Vegas, Rogers Spring is one of southern Nevada's most accessible hot springs.
 Positioned conveniently off North Shore Road, this spring serves as a charming retreat for a variety of visitors, from families seeking a picnic spot to friends looking for a leisurely escape.

 Camping opportunities within the vicinity allow you to fully immerse yourself in the natural beauty before and after your visit to Rogers Spring.

-9. Alkali Flat Hot Springs
+8. Alkali Flat Hot Springs

 Esmeralda County